Shareholder rights and duties

 CACEIS Corporate Trust.

-How can I obtain a copy of the Faurecia Annual Report?
+How can I obtain a copy of Faurecia's registration document (Annual Report)?

-- Our Annual Report is downloadable on line
+- Our Annual Report can be downloaded here

 What is Faurecia’s fiscal year?

 Faurecia’s fiscal year is the calendar year, i.e., January to December.